 4. Subtract Income From Expenses

 Now that you know what money is coming into your household and you know what money is going out in expenses you will need to subtract the two.
-When you subtract your income from your expenses you will see if you have any money left over or nothing at all.
+When you deduct your income from your payments, you will see if you have any money left over or nothing at all.

 5. Track & Go

-When you have budget categories set up you will need to track your expenses to be sure not to overspend in a category.
-If you happen to overspend in one category you will need to take funds from another category in order to keep your final budget balance at $0.
+When you have budget categories set up, you will need to track your expenses to be sure not to overspend in a group.
+If you happen to overspend in one category, you will need to take funds from another category to keep your final budget balance at $0.
 An easy way to track your expenses is with an app like Mint or EveryDollar.

-Tracking your expenses in an important step that you will not want to overlook.
-You may think that you can set your budget and forget it but it takes a little more work than that.
+You are tracking your expenses because it is an important step that will help you stay on track.
+You may think that you can set your budget and forget it, but it takes a little more work than that.
 Tracking spending gives you valuable insights into where your money is going.
 You may find you are spending a lot more in certain areas than you ever imagined.
 This observation will set you up to make adjustments in the following month that align with your end goals.

-If you are curious if you can use a zero-based budget with irregular income you will find that it’s completely doable.
-Simply use a low-income generating month as your baseline.
-Make it a priority to only pay your necessities first.
+If you are curious if you can use a zero-based budget with your irregular income you will find that it’s completely doable.
+Merely use a low-income generating month as your baseline.
+Make it a priority only to pay your necessities first.
 These would include the expenses like keeping the roof over your head, food on your table, clothing on your back and transportation to get you around.
 Pay remaining bills with any other income that comes in.

 More Money At The End Of The Month?

 If you have money left you will need to decide where you want that money to go.
 Take a look at your financial goals.
-Does it make sense for you to use the extra money to pay down debt faster?
+Does it make sense for you to use the extra cash to pay down debt faster?
 Or maybe you would like to save for your kids.
-The extra money could be transferred to a savings account.
+The extra money could go into a savings account.